arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ## Instructions

+### Testing the Default Sketch

+The Nicla Voice comes pre-flashed with a wake up word detection demo.
+To test this sketch, simply connect the Nicla Voice to a computer or an alternative power source, and say "Hey Nicla".
+This should make the on-board LED blink.
+If there is no response from the board, try with closer proximity or try speaking louder.
+In this tutorial, we are going to replicate this behavior using our custom Edge Impulse® model.

+Now let's take a look at how to create an Edge Impulse® model.

 ## The Machine Learning Model

 To train a machine learning model to classify audio, we first need to feed it with an audio sample, which will be a sound that it should recognize.
 The model will be trained using a concept called *supervised learning*.
 With *supervised learning*, we train the model with data already known and tell it while it's "practicing" its predictions if they are correct or not.
 This is normally known as the *training* process.
 For the training on *supervised learning*, objects are labeled beforehand with their names, which you will see when we get to the audio recording section.